coverclock/com-diag-rustler/README.md

 collecting in the background like Go (and Java (and Python (and ...))), it uses a limited form of reference counting, and restricts how you can use references (effectively pointers) so that it can manage the lifetime of variables mostly through scope.
+It also restricts how you can use threads in order to eliminate data races.
 It's pretty clever.
+It makes writing idiomatic Rust challenging, however, because it eliminates many of the common patterns I use with threads (that not necessarily a bad thing).

 I also appreciate how trivial it was to call a C function from libc using Rust.
 Since most stuff I work on entails integrating with some